What Is Nelnet?

 What 2026 Policy Changes Mean for Nelnet Borrowers

-If you want to switch plans: Submit an IDR plan change request through your Nelnet account or at studentaid.gov.
-IBR remains fully available and is the recommended alternative for most borrowers who were on SAVE.
+If you want to switch plans: Submit an IDR plan change request through your Nelnet account or at studentaid.gov after confirming which options are currently available for your loan type, income, family size, and application timing.

 If you are pursuing PSLF: PSLF processing is handled by MOHELA.
 Nelnet can tell you your payment history, but you'll need to submit your Employer Certification Forms through studentaid.gov and contact MOHELA for your qualifying payment count.